 Zooarchaeology Laboratory - Reference Collection

-The Department of Archaeology at the University of Sheffield has a long tradition of teaching and research in zooarchaeology.
-It also houses an important reference collection consisting of more than two thousand specimens.
-The zooarchaeology reference collection is an integral part of the Department of Archaeology.
-The Department has trained many currently active and distinguished zooarchaeologists.
+The Department of Archaeology has a long tradition of teaching and research in zooarchaeology.
+It also houses an important reference collection consisting of more than 2000 specimens.
+The collection is an integral part of the Department.

 Both the research and teaching collections are focused on completeness and ease of use rather than display.
 The research collection includes complete and partial skeletons of modern animals, which are used as an aid to the identification of archaeological material, as well as for research purposes.

 The collection includes a wide variety of specimens of mammals, birds, reptiles, amphibians and fishes that live or had once lived in Europe, as well as a more limited range of specimens from other parts of the world.
 About 30% of our more than 2000 specimens are sexed and aged, which helps with a more detailed identification of archaeological material and also provides the opportunity to use the collection as a research tool to address questions of morphological variability.

 In addition, the availability of multiple specimens of individual taxa also provides the opportunity to use the collection for the establishment of identification criteria based on osteological material.
 Most skeletons kept in the collection derive from modern animals, but we also have some archaeological specimens, which can be very useful for comparative purposes, as many modern animals have been subject to such modifications in recent times that they have a limited resemblance with their ancient counterparts.